aldungo/tamusa-lab-template/README.md

 Following the same pattern as Lab1, create a file named `InClass1_FirstName_LastName.java` for practice during class time.

 **Requirements:**
-- Declare a String variable with a different name than your Lab1 variable
-- Assign a statement about what you hope to learn in this programming course
-- Display the variable using `System.out.println()`

 ## Submission Instructions

 ### Step 1: Save All Your Work
-- Make sure both `Lab1_YourName.java` and `InClass1_YourName.java` are saved
-- Verify both programs compile and run successfully

 ### Step 2: Commit Your Changes
 1. In the terminal, run: